Lorentz-equivariant flow with four delays of neutral type: Appendices

 \subsection{Lagrangian extension for an external electromagnetic field}

-In order to include an external electromagnetic field $\big( E_{ext}(t,\mathbf{x}),B_{ext}(t,\mathbf{x}) \big)$ into the equation of motion (\ref{Singular_equation_aj}), one can add an external-force in the definition (\ref{defDDE}) of $\Lambda_{\mathsmaller{\, i}}^{\mbox{{{\negmedspace {dat}}}}}$, i.e., { } The Lagrangian description of the external force is obtained by adding a linear function of each charge's velocity to the $\varepsilon$-strong functional (\ref{Fokker}).
+In order to include an external electromagnetic field { $\big( E_{ext}(t,\mathbf{x}),B_{ext}(t,\mathbf{x}) \big)$} into the equation of motion (\ref{Singular_equation_aj}), one can add an external-force to the definition (\ref{defDDE}) of { $\Lambda_{\mathsmaller{\, i}}^{\mathsmaller{\circledS}}$}, i.e., { } The Lagrangian description of the external force is obtained by adding a linear function of each charge's velocity to the { $\varepsilon$}-strong functional (\ref{Fokker}).
 The oscillatory term is called the Proca Lagrangian in Ref. \cite{Jackson} when the external forcing is an electromagnetic wave.
-Notice that an external wave can exist only in the three dimensional case.
-As an artifact of simplified modeling, it is possible to include an external oscillatory electric field already in the one-dimensional case of Eq. (\ref{matlab1D}), but the resulting motion might not display the same features of the three-dimensional case.